agriyakhetarpal/scientific-python-specs/spec-0014/index.md

 Core projects endorsing this SPEC would mean that they:

 - enable interactivity within applicable sections of their documentation websites through interfaces described in this document; and
-- further encourage other Scientific Python projects to adopt similar interfaces.
+- further encourage other Scientific Python projects to adopt similar interfaces to make their documentation interactive.

 ### Ecosystem Adoption